0382/CGcoefficient.jl/README.md

 This package contains two types of functions:

 1. The exact functions return `SqrtRational`, which are designed for demonstration.
 They use `BigInt` in the internal calculation, and do not cache the binomial table, so they are not efficient.
 2. The floating-point functions return `Float64`, which are designed for numeric calculation.
-They use `Int, Float64` in the internal calculation, and you should pre-call `wigner_init_float` to calculate and cache the binomial table for later calculation.
+They use `Int, Float64` in the internal calculation, and you should pre-call [`wigner_init_float`](https://0382.github.io/CGcoefficient.jl/stable/api/#CGcoefficient.wigner_init_float) to calculate and cache the binomial table for later calculation.
 They may give inaccurate result for vary large angular momentum, due to floating-point arithmetic.
-They are trustworthy for angular momentum number `Jmax <= 60`.
+You can find the max error at here: [wigner-benchmark](https://github.com/0382/wigner-benchmark).

 #### Exact functions